miroir-framework/miroir/rationale.md

 ### What you give

 -  a structured model of the data you manipulate, which you have to maintain through an integrated versioning tool
--  a definition for one or more Domain-Specific-Languages (DSL), encompassing actions for data transformation
+-  a definition for one or more Domain-Specific-Languages (DSL), encompassing actions for data edition and data transformation
 -  a set of queries used to retrieve the data relevant for display, written in one of the Miroir Query Languages (MQL)